timskillman/pico-arcade/README.md

 # How to change screen type and pin configurations

-Configuration settings are found in games/CMakeLists.txt Here you select between;
+Configuration settings are found in '[games/CMakeLists.txt](games/CMakeLists.txt)':

 **1. Display driver configuration**